 The Georgian-style five-bay south façade (Photos 1, 2, 6) has vertically aligned fenestration; the horizontal spacing of the windows is subtly uneven (the two bays to the left of the front door are set at a slightly wider distance from each other but closer to the doorway, than the two bays to the right), but the façade still gives an overall impression of symmetry.
-The principal entry, accessed by two large granite steps, has a wood six-panel Colonial Revival-style door (a late 20th-century replacement in kind) topped with a five-light transom, and a Georgian surround consisting of a triangular pediment (restored 1951, based upon a ca. 1898 historic photo, Figure
+The principal entry, accessed by two large granite steps, has a wood six-panel Colonial Revival-style door (a late 20th-century replacement in kind) topped with a five-light transom, and a Georgian surround consisting of a triangular pediment (restored 1951, based upon a ca. 1898 historic photo, Figure 2) and Doric-capped fluted pilasters set on plinth blocks (those blocks were replaced in kind in 2013).
+Five second-story windows are situated just below the cornice.

-Historic photos (Figures 2, 3, and 4) show that the chimney stack was reduced somewhat in height sometime between 1898 and the 1920s, then restored back to its 1898 height in 1951-52, with a mix of historic brick (repointed) and replacement brick.
+1 Historic photos (Figures 2, 3, and 4) show that the chimney stack was reduced somewhat in height sometime between 1898 and the 1920s, then restored back to its 1898 height in 1951-52, with a mix of historic brick (repointed) and replacement brick.
 The bluestone cap was added sometime after 1993.